 (June 1991 - July 1992) and you have any of the following problems, then you probably need to

+read this PDF.
 (German/English/French) Symptom 1) SCC Control Unit faulty

 1. Record carrier turns continuously (and the 'Z' - CD Count & 'K' - Carriage Home LEDs are flashing